Congratulations on this new chapter in your life!

 You want to know how it drives.
 How it feels.
 How it smells.
 What kind of gas mileage does it get.
 Am I right?

 The same goes for insurance.
-It may not be the sexiest thing to talk about, but now you know what you’re getting.
+It may not be the sexiest thing to talk about, but until you get down to brass tacks and have some serious discussions you may be setting yourself up for a financial catastrophe.

 Do you remember when you were young playing in the ball pit at McDonald’s?
 That’s a little what it feels like when you open all of your wedding gifts.